-When I was in the fourth year of my college, I was perplexed and anxious about how to prepare for these tech interviews.
-Somehow I got a job, and I consider myself lucky.
+When I was in the fourth year of my college, I was perplexed and anxious about how to prepare for the tech interviews.
+Somehow I was able to land a job, and I consider myself lucky to find a job in cut-throat competitive job market.
 For the next three years, I continually tried to get interviews at bigger companies with better salaries.
-I was somewhat successful in getting the interviews but never making past the interviews.
-I realized I don’t have enough skills to get into the Big 4: Google, Facebook, Amazon, and Apple, so I decided to pursue Master’s degree and get more trained.
-Two years later I found myself in the same position but now I have a Master’s degree, and I am bankrupt.
-The CS academics does not prepare a student for the job interviews and my decision to do Master’s backfired.
+I received a few calls from the recruiters and even fewer interviews but failed to convert the opportunities.
+I lacked skills to pass the interviews to get into the Big 4: Google, Facebook, Amazon, and Apple, so I decided to pursue Master’s degree and get more trained.
+Two years later I found myself in the same position but now I have a Master’s degree, and I am $30,000 in debt.
+The CS academics doesn’t prepare a student for the job interviews and my decision to do Master’s backfired.

-I didn’t give you the reason why I was confused.
-There are lots of sites to prepare for these interviews and every tech company has its style of interviewing; some ask difficult algorithm questions, some ask simpler algorithm but more difficult design questions.
+I didn’t give you the reason why tech interviews are so difficult and different from the academics.
+There are lots of sites to prepare for these interviews and every tech company has its style of interviewing; some ask difficult algorithm questions, some ask simpler questions but more difficult design questions.
 Besides, I was getting interviews in waves.
 A bunch of interviews next week then another bunch of interviews the week after next.
 So I never get to switch from preparing for algorithm-centric interviews to design-centric interviews to more soft skills based interviews.
 I always concentrated on algorithm based interviews because the majority of interviews for entry level engineers are basic coding questions.

 Due to years of rejections, I completely freaked out when I realized that I have to go through the same painful experience again.
 But this time it was different, I was older and more experienced in getting rejected.
 I decided to pace out my interviews into comfortable intervals and group the similar kinds of interviews.
 I chose not to go for specific jobs but specific companies.
 Based on the interview questions and my anticipated level of preparation I grouped the companies into safe, maybe, difficult and dream.